SurenderHarsha/Secret-Hitler/README.md

 ## Introduction
 **Secret Hitler** is a social deduction card game that came to life via a very successful Kickstarter project.
 Around 5-10 people have to succeed in finding and stopping the Secret Hitler.
 Players are secretly divided into two teams: the liberals, who have a majority, and the fascists, who are hidden to everyone but each other.
 If the liberals can learn to trust each other, they have enough votes to control the elections and save the day.
 However, the fascists will say whatever it takes to get elected, advance their agenda, and win the game.
 The essence of the game is this: the fascists are in the minority, and will pretend to be liberals.
 The liberals don’t know who the fascists are, and it is crucial for them to figure this out in order to win.
 Every round, a policy (either liberal or fascist) is passed by two of the players.
 The passed policy is public information, and can be used by players to deduce likely fascists.
 In this way, the players have no direct information of who are fascists, but have indirect information.
 For example, if players A and B passed a fascist policy, they are likely to be fascists.

 In this project we aim to create a multi-agent simulation of the Secret Hitler game.
 To model the original game in all of its glory is too much to take on, so we will be implementing a simplified variant that is still representative of the original, but has shed some of its complicating details.
 In this simulation, the players of the game will be represented by the agents.
 Their tasks are still to figure out who the fascists are if you're a liberal, and to pass fascist policies if you're a fascist.
-In this way, each agent is tasked to match their internal beliefs the best as they can to the objective truth in the world they're in.

 ### Game Rules
 If you wish to get more familiar with the game in its original form, please refer to the rules [here](https://cdn.vapid.site/sites/a67e0c72-4902-4365-a899-3386df73c2c4/assets/Secret_Hitler_Rules-023bc755617986cb2276a3b6920e43e0.pdf).